My Approach

 Embodied Joy

-I honor the somatic wisdom we all carry.
-As a queer designer, I center playfulness and pleasure as essential elements of the design process—not distractions from it.
+As a queer designer, I center playfulness and pleasure as core to my process.
 Joy is a source of resilience, a tool for connection, and a radical act of refusal.
+I embrace a somatic approach to joy, where laughter and warmth are deeply felt.

 Learning Lineage: Riley Pattersonₚ, Prentis Hemphillₐ, Ally Beardsleyₐ, Babbette Thomasₐ, Dean Spadeₐ, Jacob Wysockiₐ, Zac Oyamaₐ, Lou Wilsonₐ, adrienne maree brownₐ